mvysny/mvysny.github.io/_posts/2021-4-9-vaadin-gradle-plugin-official.md

 }
 ```

-That will enable you to download Gradle plugins from the `vaadin-prereleases` repository
+That will enable you to download Gradle plugin pre-releases from the `vaadin-prereleases` repository.
-also.

 The official [vaadin-prereleases](https://maven.vaadin.com/vaadin-prereleases)
 does not allow browsing though; however in order to find out the gradle plugin